Report an Incident

 What happens after I submit a report?

-When there is the potential of a code of conduct violation, the Office of Student Conduct and Conflict Resolution will facilitate a preliminary investigation, determine the severity of the case, and the extent of the threat to the health or welfare of our community.
+When there is the potential of a code of conduct violation, a preliminary investigation will be conducted to determine the severity of the case, and the extent of the threat to the health or welfare of our community.
 When the incident does not rise to the level of a conduct violation, outreach may be made to all known parties to provide resources, support, and education.

 In certain circumstances, once a report has been filed, the University may proceed with a pre-investigation, even if a Reporter or Complainant later chooses to retract, rescind, or recant any or all of the report or chooses not to cooperate.
 Action will only be taken without the consent of a Reporter or Complainant if, in the University’s judgment, such action is necessary to protect the safety, security, or integrity of the University or any of its members.